Why artificial intelligence is particularly challenging for universities

 Institute for Advanced Studies (IHS)

-But there are also concerns about this.
+But there are also concerns regarding this.
 “It is clear that the science system as a whole can get even more into trouble as a result of this technology,” warns Martin Unger.
 We have already seen during the pandemic how much mischief can be done with simple technical means, how only supposedly scientific findings have reached millions of people and influenced them incorrectly.
 “AI offers potential here in a whole new league.
-That’s what you really have to be afraid of when you think about this year’s super election year.
+That’s what you really have to be afraid of when you think regarding this year’s super election year.
 There is a danger that society will tip over.”

 Teacher training is a central point for AI skills

-The general problem behind this is the lack of AI competence everywhere, and even at universities it is questionable how structured this is already being thought about.
+The general problem behind this is the lack of AI competence everywhere, and even at universities it is questionable how structured this is already being thought regarding.
 Comprehensive skills are needed in all areas, as practically everyone would be affected.
 Universities in particular must immediately begin training their teachers so that they can then pass on appropriately adapted things.
 “This is needed in practically all disciplines – and there is a lack of people,” confirms the IHS researcher. “

 That’s why an important first step would be: a massive further training offensive among teachers.”
 General AI training would not be enough; subject-specific offerings would also be needed as quickly as possible.
 “This is a mega task for universities,” warns Unger.
 “That’s why you should in cooperation – for example via a common platform – instead of setting up many silos.”

-A door opener for this “mega-task” could be the “text-based” nature of many scientific disciplines, which is a good bridge to the so-called Large Language Models (LLM) in AI, for example the ChatGPT program.
+A door opener for this “mega-task” might be the “text-based” nature of many scientific disciplines, which is a good bridge to the so-called Large Language Models (LLM) in AI, for example the ChatGPT program.

 Unger emphasizes that teacher training is also a central point: “There is a great responsibility here.
 If we do not give these things to prospective teachers – and ideally at all school levels – then entire generations of students will miss out on them relevant content and skills.”
 Unger does not see the universities as having the main responsibility – but rather a “reason-based policy”.
 However, universities should be involved and take their key role seriously.